tud-hri/joan/docs/setup-carla-windows.md

  Install python 3 and __make sure you get the x64 version__ else it will not work, there is even some speculation that if you have a x32 version installed it can cause conflicts so its best to only have x64.
 At the time of writing this guide the working version of python is __[Python 3.8.2](https://www.python.org/downloads/release/python-382/)__

+Having multiple versions of python installed (even if they're all x64) can cause issues.
+If you don't really need multiple versions, the best option is to get rid of the version(s) you don't really need.
+If you do need multiple versions, please make sure that the version you will be using for joan (3.8 if you've followed above instructions) is the only version in your system and user `PATH` variable.

 To check if we can run Python from the command line.
 And if the python command links to the correct version of Python, it might not if you have multiple versions of Python installed.
 Open a command line window and type:

     python